VaneCode/hello-rails-back-end-/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Add the name of the user to the greeting.
+- Endpoint that returns a random greeting.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>